Arrive in Anchorage, Alaska

 You’ll ascend the foothills of the Brooks Range and over the Atigun Pass at 5,000 feet, the highest mountain pass in Alaska.
 Pass through the Koyukuk Valley with craggy peaks of 400-million-year-old limestone.
 You’ll have time to search for grizzly bear, moose, and lynx in the dense spruce forest.

 At the end of the day, you’ll arrive in Wiseman, a historic gold-mining community, that is well worth the time to explore on foot.
 Many artifacts can be found within a short walk of the lodge.
-Depending on weather and pilot availability, you may have the option of a scenic flight over the Brooks Range and peaks known as The Gates of the Arctic.
+Depending on weather and pilot availability, you may have the option of a scenic flight over the Brooks Range and the wilderness of the Arctic National Park.
 Cost not included, but Nan will organize it.

 You’ll continue south traversing boreal forest and mountain passes of windswept tundra.
 As you cross the Arctic Circle, we’ll stop for a photo and picnic lunch then continue looking for wildlife in the changing habitats.
-Further south, we cross the mighty Yukon River and continue through the White Mountains to Spend your free day in Fairbanks experiencing world-class museums (UAF Museum of the North, Fountainhead Antique Auto Museum, and Alaskaland), the Morris Thompson Cultural and Visitors Center to learn about the cultural and natural history of Interior Alaska, the UAF Large Animal Research Station for close-up views of muskoxen, caribou and reindeer, the Creamer’s Field Migratory Waterfowl Refuge to photograph sandhill cranes, waterfowl and songbirds, Tanana Valley Railroad to walk aboard a vintage stern-wheeler, or shop for native art work housed in a 1939 hand-built log cabin at The Alaska House!
+Further south, we cross the mighty Yukon River and continue through the White Mountains to Spend your free day in Fairbanks experiencing world-class museums (UAF Museum of the North, Fountainhead Antique Auto Museum, and Pioneer Park), the Morris Thompson Cultural and Visitors Center to learn about the cultural and natural history of Interior Alaska, the UAF Large Animal Research Station for close-up views of muskoxen, caribou and reindeer, the Creamer’s Field Migratory Waterfowl Refuge to photograph sandhill cranes, waterfowl and songbirds, walk aboard a vintage stern-wheeler at Pioneer Park, or shop for native art work housed in a 1939 hand-built log cabin at The Alaska House!

 Drive to Denali National Park and enjoy the Denali Visitor Center located at the northeast end of the park before heading to EarthSong Lodge and getting a tour of the working dog kennels of owner Jon Nierenburg.
 If timing works out, you may be treated to a wonderful slide show presentation from the lodge’s owner, an excellent photographer and dogsledder.